raspberrypi/utils/README.md

 * [piolib](piolib/) - A library for accessing the Pi 5's PIO hardware.
 * [raspinfo](raspinfo/) - A short script to dump information about the Pi.
 Intended for the submission of bug reports.
+* [rpifwcrypto](rpifwcrypto/) - A command line application and library for the firmware cryptography services.
+Intended for use with Raspberry Pi Connect and secure-boot provisioner.
 * [vclog](vclog/) - A tool to get VideoCore 'assert' or 'msg' logs with optional -f to wait for new logs to arrive.

 **Build Instructions**

-Install the prerequisites with "sudo apt install cmake device-tree-compiler libfdt-dev" - you need at least version 3.10 of cmake.
+Install the prerequisites with "sudo apt install cmake device-tree-compiler libfdt-dev libgnutls28-dev" - you need at least version 3.10 of cmake.
 Run the following commands to build and install everything, or see the README files in the subdirectories to just build utilities individually:

  - *cmake .*
     N.B.
-Use *cmake -DBUILD_SHARED_LIBS=1 .* to build the libraries in the subprojects (libdtovl, gpiolib and piolib) as shared (as opposed to static) libraries.
+Use *cmake -DBUILD_SHARED_LIBS=1 .* to build the libraries in the subprojects (libdtovl, gpiolib, librpifwcrypto and piolib) as shared (as opposed to static) libraries.
  - *make*
  - *sudo make install*